songzhw/songzhw.github.io/ui/2018-03-22-make-expandable-layout.md

 Apparently every pages using ExpandableLayout may have different title view and content view.
 So the two children views should be customizable.
 Here, we leave it to the user.
 Users can add the children views they want in their layout xmls.

 Hence, we require two, and only two, children views within this ExpandableLayout.
-Here is the code to get the children view.
+Because `onFinishInflater()` will get called after this View has been inflated to the screen, here is the code to get the children view.

 ```java
     @Override